With a self-paced program, there is no application deadline — you can apply and start the program whenever you'd like.

 We’ll contact you within seven business days of receiving your complete application materials to let you know if you’ve been accepted to the program.

 You may qualify for an income-based scholarship for this program.
-To learn about eligibility requirements and how to apply, visit the UWPCE Certificate Scholarship page.
+For more information, see the Scholarships page.

-- At least three years of work experience (need not be in software)
+- Three years of work experience (need not be in software)

 If you're not a native English speaker, you’ll need to have at least basic English language skills to enroll.
 To learn more, see English Language Proficiency Requirements.